 - No course certification

-The learning outcomes of each of the course listed under this toolkit are as follows:
+The learning outcomes of each of the display screen equipment online courses listed under this toolkit are as follows:

 Call Centre Health and Safety – What Everyone Needs To Know